The Ark - A

 The balcony overlooks the plaza outside.

-From here proclamations would be made and executions would be carried out below.
+From here proclamations would be made and executions would be carried

 The Khan and his advisors watched from the top level.